 Charnushka—A Flavorful Seed with Many Names

 Also known as nigella, black caraway, black onion seed and kalonji, charnushka seeds have a subtle flavor that falls somewhere between cumin and thyme.
 The seeds feature prominently in Middle Eastern breads and crackers, like rye and flatbreads.
 It’s also often paired with other seeds to form flavorful blends—we use it in our garam masala blend instead of standard cumin.
-It’s a natural fit for Indian and south Asian cuisine, or as an extra pop of flavor on something like chicken wings.
+It’s a natural fit for Indian and south Asian cuisine.

 Fennel Pollen—The Finishing Touch